 When I started to research what was available in store for 6 months old, I came across limited options.
 It was just a handful of bland purees and baby cereal.

 Of course, now the scenario has changed quite a bit.
 I am talking about 8 years back.

 That time it was just dull-looking tasteless purees, no wonder my daughter didn’t eat them after getting exposed to flavors in her mama’s tummy.

 Babies all around the world are introduced to herbs and spices at a very young age.

 In countries like India, Latin America, and the Middle East, babies are introduced to various food, with added seasonings.
 This helps expand their palate and gives a boost of antioxidants to the baby’s developing system.

 Aromatic spices also help avoid adding salt and sugar to baby food as flavoring agents.

 Babies are experiencing a whole new world of food, and I feel introducing them to different flavors is important.
 And that’s what I did.

-Also, that the only way my daughter accepted her food through the addition of herbs and spices.
+Also, the only way my daughter accepted her food was through the addition of herbs and spices.